Haven't female meteorologists had to put up with enough?

 Clearly there's a problem here.

 The latest female meteorologist to endure shaming by viewers is Molly Matott of CNY Central.
 Why?
-Because one viewer has an issue with her "underarm boob fat" and how Matott doesn't wear complimenting colors.
+Because one viewer has an issue with her "underarm boob fat" and how Matott doesn't wear complementing colors.

 Some highlights from the viewer's complaint letter: "There are so many things going on here and none of them are good, the range is from underarm boob fat, garish jewelry, clashes in color AND makeup."